A probabilistic model for the distribution of ranks of elliptic curves over $\mathbb{Q}$: Introduction

 If we assume $H_A$ and we assume that $0\leq \theta_n(X)\leq s_n$ for all $n\geq 2$ and all $X>0$, then the expected value of the average Selmer rank is given by

 Moreover, $\lim_{X\to\infty} \mathbb{E}(\operatorname{AvgSelRank}(X)) = \sum_{n\geq 1} n \cdot s_n = 1.26449978\ldots$. \end{thm}

-Finally, a question on {\it Selmer rank bias} arises in our work: \begin{question} Does the expected value of $Y_{\text{Hasse},n,X}(s_E)$ depend on $n$?
+Finally, a question on {\it Selmer rank bias} arises in our work: \begin{question} Does the expected value of the random variables $Y_i$ of Hypothesis B depend on $n$?
 In other words, does the probability that $s_E\in \Sel_2(E/\Q)$ is globally solvable depend on $n=\selrank(E(\Q))$? \end{question} The answer, surprisingly, seems to be that the probability does depend not only on the parity of $n$, but also on the value of $n$ itself (see Fig. \ref{fig-rhonx}).
 For instance, the data suggest that an element of $\Sel_2(E/\Q)$ is significantly more likely to be globally solvable for $n=5$ than for $n=3$.
 However, the probabilities for $n=2$ and $n=4$ are quite similar in the height interval $[0,2.7\cdot 10^{10}]$ (but they do not behave identically).

 \begin{remark} In this article we work with elliptic curves over $\Q$ and $2$-Selmer groups because the database we have to test our models (\cite{BHKSSW}) only contains $2$-Selmer information.
 However, the same probabilistic model could be derived for $p$-Selmer groups over a global field $K$. \end{remark}